WalletScrutiny/WalletScrutinyCom/_android/ch.swissbitcoinpay.checkout.md

 ## Restarting and Reconfiguring the Container

-### Start a new container from your base Ubuntu image:
+### Start a new container from the base Ubuntu image:

 ```
 docker run -it --name swissbitcoinpay-setup ubuntu-bare /bin/bash